musana-engineering/musana.engineering.github.io/_posts/2024-09-21-event-driven-data-ingrestion-snowflake.markdown

     - A system-assigned identity is also configured for secure interactions.
     - A role assignment is made, granting the "Azure Event Hubs Data Sender" role to the Event Grid system topic.
 - **Event subscription** is created for the Event Grid system topic, specifically configured to handle "BlobCreated" events.
 This subscription routes these events to the Event Hub, enabling real-time processing of new data files uploaded to Azure Blob Storage
+- **Private Link Access** for direct access to system topics and domains within the Event Grid, ensuring that events can be sent securely without exposing data to the public internet

 ## Create the Snowflake componets